hippalectryon-0/sandboxie-docs/SP_ISSUES.md

 * Right click program > Preset.
 What do "Block and terminate", "Set linger process" and "Seat leader process" do ?
 * sandbox > Run > Run Program.
 It says "type '.' to explore your Desktop with Sbie", but when I enter '.' it explores my Documents folder instead
+* sandbox > Run > Boxed Tools: why a separate submenu ? (> SandboxSubmenu x2) Also in Registry Editor: before when opening the reg editor it displayed a message saying that we should be careful because the reg editor is not sandboxed and we should be careful to only make changes to the right folders.
+Now it launches a regedit that's sandboxed and doesn't show a warning, does it mean it's safe ? /Doing it via the system tray > regedit does display the message.
+  Same as box > Box Content > open registry/ ==> in the doc, how do we clearly explain the two different usages ?
+* Termonology: "Terminate all processes" in Sandbox> vs "Terminate all programs" in sandbox>
+* Need to create SnapshotsManager.md
+* What do the admin options do exactly {sandbox > sandbox presets > ..., options > general > admin rights} ? (>
+  SandboxSubmenu.md, Generaloptions.md)
+* What does "Allow Network Share" {sandbox > sandbox presets > allow ...} do ?
+(SandboxSubmenu.md)